-When this plan has been scrutinised by the Parish Council and then South Hams District Council it will be submitted to an independent government inspector for their approval and finally will be subject to a vote by parish residents before final acceptance.
+This Regulation 15 Version of the Plan has been submitted to SHDC, if the Council are satisfied that the Plan meets the Basic Conditions, a six week formal consultation on the Plan will be carried out by the Council under Regulation 16.
+It will be then submitted to an independent government inspector for their approval and finally will be subject to a vote by parish residents before final acceptance.

 The plan will then become part of the planning process for any development in the parish and will have legal force.